respeer-ai/docs/docs/en_US/CheCko/Installation.md

 ### Load built package into chrome extension

-It's totally same as above section besides that you need to load from directory *linera-wallet/dist/bex*.
+It's the same as the above section besides that, you need to load from directory *linera-wallet/dist/bex*.